Violence against women is a serious and widespread problem in Australia.

 Young women (18–24 years) experience significantly higher rates of physical and sexual violence than women in older age groups.11

-There is evidence that women with disability are more likely to experience violence.12
+There is evidence that women with disability are more likely to experience violence.12 For example, women with disabilities in Australia are around two times more likely than women without disabilities to have experienced sexual violence and intimate partner violence.13

 1 in 5 Aboriginal and Torres Strait Islander women aged 15 and over has experienced physical violence in a 12-month period.
-Over one-third of Aboriginal and Torres Strait Islander women who have experienced physical violence in the year preceding 2014-15 identified an intimate partner as the perpetrator of their most recent experience of physical violence.13
+Over one-third of Aboriginal and Torres Strait Islander women who have experienced physical violence in the year preceding 2014-15 identified an intimate partner as the perpetrator of their most recent experience of physical violence.14

 The impact and cost of violence against women